ming91915/suanPan-Manual/Basic/Chapter01Section01.md

 $$\begin{gather} \Delta{}U=\dfrac{P}{EA}\cdot{}l=\dfrac{25}{42\cdot27}\cdot{}1.6=0.0352734\end{gather}$$

 The output of `peek` will be directly printed on the screen.
-The complete model is summarized as follows
+The complete model is summarized as follows.

 ``` text
 +--------------------------------------------------+